There are various opinions from thought leaders when it comes to whether startups should invest in SEO efforts.

 SEO doesn’t work without content.
 And we’re talking about high-quality, well-researched, and data-backed content here.
 The days of writing for search engines are long gone.
 Strategically integrating your keywords in your content with the expectation to rank doesn’t work anymore.

 You need to write for the people.
 They are your customers and the content you write should relate to them.
 Help them by providing solutions with your content.
 Many SEO experts suggest focusing on quality, not quantity.
-If you ask us, we will suggest focus on both.
-When you start creating quality content while focusing on the quantity, you’re actually accelerating your SEO process.
+If you ask us, we will suggest focusing on both.
+When you start creating quality content while focusing on quantity, you’re accelerating your SEO process.

 According to research, it takes 6 to 9 months for published content to reach its best result in the search result pages.
-If you’re just publishing one or two content per month, you’ll take a long time getting the desire organic traffic.
-Let’s say you start publishing four or eight content per month, you have the possibilities in generating 4x to 8x more organic traffic.
+If you’re just publishing one or two pieces of content per month, you’ll take a long time to get the desired organic traffic.
+Let’s say you start publishing four or eight pieces of content per month, you have the possibility of generating 4x to 8x more organic traffic.

-It’s all about consistent publishing of quality content.
+It’s all about being consistent with publishing high quality content.